 Conclusion

-In this paper we developed an algorithm entirely in GPU to display, in real time, labels on the surfaces of geometric primitives of massive models that presents good performance and visual results.
+In this paper we developed an algorithm entirely in the GPU to display, in real time, labels on the surfaces of geometric primitives of massive models, and found that it presents good performance and visual results.
 One of the challenges identified was that, when dealing with massive models, each of its objects could have a different textual content needing distinct labels.
 Therefore, if we used a different texture for each label, multiple texture context switches would be needed by frame, which would certainly severely compromise the performance of the application.
-Likewise, the use of one texture per object would imply in a high memory cost and the development of strategies to maintain in video memory a limited amount of textures per frame would be needed.
+Likewise, the use of one texture per object would imply a high memory cost and the development of strategies to maintain, in video memory, a limited number of textures per frame.

-With the algorithm developed in this paper, only the labels that need to be shown on screen are built per frame, in GPU, and the label mapping is done for each fragment by sampling an atlas with the graphical representation of the characters and a buffer with the ASCII codes that contain textual information of the labels.
+With the algorithm developed in this paper, only the labels that need to be shown on screen are built per frame, in the GPU, and the label mapping is done for each fragment by sampling an atlas with the graphical representation of the characters and a buffer with the ASCII codes that contain textual information of the labels.
 Therefore, we don’t need to deal with problems related to texture context switches and also the problem of building and storing textures with the images of each label in video memory before the objects are rendered.
 We need only to store the atlas and the buffer with ASCII codes.
-The storage of ASCII codes spends much less memory than storing the images of labels.
+The storage of ASCII codes uses much less memory than storing the images of labels.

 The problem of positioning labels on objects of CAD models with different sizes and shapes was solved for cylinders, boxes, dishes and spheres.
-It was identified that for the user to be able to see the labels independently of how the camera points to an object, text repetition was a good choice.
+It was identified that, for the user to be able to see the labels independently of how the camera points to an object, text repetition was a good choice.

-As a future work we want to add labels in other kinds of objects from CAD models, such as cones and pyramids, and also improve the visual quality of labels with the use of anti-aliasing techniques.
+As a future work we want to add labels to other kinds of objects from CAD models, such as cones and pyramids, and also to improve the visual quality of labels with the use of anti-aliasing techniques.
 We intend to study the use of dynamic labeling, to display operational data such as temperature and pressure directly on the objects’ surfaces.
 We also want to explore the use of labels in domains other than CAD, once the technique presented here for the generation of virtual labels can attend other demands.